Sustainability Governance

 - GRI 2-6

-In order to be sustainably successful in various market segments, Implenia has organised itself into the following four divisions, each of which uses its collective expertise to operate with entrepreneurial independence: Real Estate, Buildings, Civil Engineering and Specialties.
-The global functions (Finance, HR, Legal, Marketing/Communications, Strategy and IT) support the divisions and provide Group-wide leadership in their areas of expertise.
+In order to operate sustainably and successfully in various market segments, Implenia has organised itself into the following four Divisions, each of which uses its collective expertise to operate with entrepreneurial independence: Real Estate, Buildings, Civil Engineering and Specialties.
+The global functions (Finance, HR, Legal, Marketing/Communications, Strategy and IT) support the Divisions and provide Group-wide leadership in their areas of expertise.
 In order to maintain deep local roots and a close connection to customers, Implenia also has regional organisations in its markets that provide services locally.

 GOVERNANCE